manuscriptmastr/kafi/README.md

 - [POUR OVER THEORY: How I brew](https://medium.com/@dngilb/pour-over-theory-how-i-brew-6c07aff69ca4)
 - [Some Observations on Hand Pours](https://www.scottrao.com/blog/2016/10/8/some-observations-on-hand-pours)
 - [Coffee Extraction and How to Taste It](https://www.baristahustle.com/blog/coffee-extraction-and-how-to-taste-it/)

+## How do I taste the difference between an underextracted and an overextracted brew?

+_Assuming an evenly extracted cup,_ one of the strongest indicators of extraction is whether the unpleasantness of the cup is due to sourness or bitterness.
+However, the common phenomenon of **sour-bitter confusion** makes it frustratingly difficult to identify which, and therefore decide an action item.
+Here, I've consolidated some tips from the internet and my own experience.

+Note: As an untrained hobbyist, I personally have not found **astringency** to be a helpful differentiator.
+Both under and overextracted cups can leave a dry, rubbing sensation in my mouth, so I use other indicators to diagnose the cup.

+### Training your palate

+- Brew two cups: one at a grind much too coarse (sour), and the other much too fine (bitter).
+Note the differences between the two.
+- In front of a mirror, eat the flesh of a lemon, then the pith (the white part of the rind).
+Note how your face distorts for each.
+- Roll a piece of aluminum foil into a small stick, place it and a metal spoon on your tongue, then touch the two edges together.
+This is similar to bitterness.

+### Tasting your coffee

+Look for multiple symptoms before diagnosing a cup as under or overextracted:

+- Sour and underextracted
+  - Strong green tea aftertaste
+  - Strong acidic aftertaste
+  - Acidity is clean but lemon-like
+  - Overall cup tastes diluted, watery, clean, and 'fresh'
+  - Cup becomes increasingly sour, lemon-like, and puckery as it cools
+  - Little to no sweetness
+  - Face distorts up and forward: mouth puckers, cheeks raise, eyes clench, lower jaw moves forward
+  - Sides of tongue feel strange when you rub it along your teeth.
+I get this sensation after brushing my teeth with Colgate toothpaste.
+  - You immediately reach for water after finishing the cup
+- Bitter and overextracted
+  - Slightly tangy or herbal 'other' quality colors the acidity when cup is hot.
+It will be noticeably different in taste than one grind coarser (thus what James Hoffmann calls "the wall of bitterness").
+Often it may taste like stronger acidity or an herbal/floral note.
+  - Acidity is muddy or hard to identify
+  - Overall cup tastes thick, rich, muddy, and 'dull'
+  - Cup becomes increasingly coin-like, metallic, medicinal, and zinc-like as it cools
+  - Face distorts down and back: edges of lips pull down toward lower jaw, eyes and cheeks stay roughly the same
+  - Your throat (the part known as the trachea) feels tight and closed